Curdled (film): Plot

 Unbeknown to Gabriela and Eduardo, the killer is still in the building after accidentally locking himself in the wine cellar while trying to escape.
 Gabriela opens the door to the cellar, when Eduardo freaks out and decides he wants to go, leaving the door ajar and the killer an escape route.
 Eduardo leaves when Gabriela refuses to go with him, and she picks up a knife, dancing around the house where the blood is, acting out what she thinks happened - all while the killer watches.

 When Eduardo returns after a second thought, the killer hits him over the head and hides him in the wine cellar.
 He soon stops Gabriela and forces her to walk him through what happened, checking that she knows the full story, and when they come to the end, they briefly argue about Gabriela's theory of heads talking after decapitation.
 The killer then decides it's time for Gabriela to die, but in a struggle, he slips and is knocked out on the tiled floor.

 When he begins to come to, Gabriela, out of sheer curiosity, picks up the knife and cuts his head off.
 She slowly lifts up his head and he mumbles her name, to which Gabriela smiles with satisfaction.

-In a post-credits scene, Gabriela and Eduardo are driving in a car and Gabriela plays the tape which recorded the killer's last word after beheading.
+In a post-credits scene, Gabriela and Eduardo are driving in a car and Gabriela plays the tape that recorded the killer's last word after his beheading.